Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/8-boot-and-configuration.md

 4. On the U-Boot prompt, press **Enter** to terminate autoboot.
 Verify from the UART1 console that the R5 application has also loaded successfully.

-5. Run the following commands to setup the DFU environment in the U-Boot command line:
+5. Run the following commands to set up the DFU environment in the U-Boot command line:

     ```
     $ setenv loadaddr 0x10000000